 Coolant

 Coolant, or antifreeze, works to control the temperature of the fluids and various engine parts in your car.
 This way it ensures your engine doesn’t freeze or overheat.
-These days, most cars use long-life antifreeze, and it is of vital importance you don’t mix these with other types of antifreeze as it can damage your engine.
+These days, most cars use long-life antifreeze, and it is of vital importance you don’t mix these with other types of antifreeze as they can damage your engine.

 Speak to your car dealer or mechanic if you are not sure which antifreeze is in your car.